DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 If you have installed DefectDojo on "iron" and wish to upgrade the installation, please see the [instructions in the repo](https://github.com/DefectDojo/godojo/blob/master/docs-and-scripts/upgrading.md).

+## Upgrading to DefectDojo Version 2.25.x.

+There are no special instruction for upgrading to 2.25.0.
+Check the [Release Notes](https://github.com/DefectDojo/django-DefectDojo/releases/tag/2.25.0) for the contents of the release.

+**Deprecation**

+The OpenAPI 2.0 Swagger API documentation is being deprecated in favor of the existing OpenAPI 3.0 API documentation page.
+The OpenAPI 2.0 Swagger API documentation page is slated for removal in version 2.30.0

+*Note*: The API has not changed in any way and behaves the same between OAPI2 and OAPI3

 ## Upgrading to DefectDojo Version 2.24.x.

 There are no special instruction for upgrading to 2.24.0.
 Check the [Release Notes](https://github.com/DefectDojo/django-DefectDojo/releases/tag/2.24.0) for the contents of the release.